Electronic Remittance Information

 A key step toward modernizing business-to-business (B2B) payments involves achieving widespread adoption for businesses to exchange electronic remittance (e-remittance) information – or details about a payment – with each other.
 This is a challenge as remittance information is often sent in an unstructured format and is detached from the delivery of the payment.

 Until now, the retrieval of remittance information has been a largely manual process.
 However, momentum is building to solve this issue, promote adoption of e-remittance data and modernize the B2B exchange of information.
-Service providers, payment networks, industry organizations and financial institutions can amplify this momentum by getting involved in new initiatives aimed at replicating the collaboration on e-invoicing to design industry solutions for e-remittance information.
+Service providers, payment networks, industry organizations and financial institutions can amplify this momentum by getting involved in initiatives (Off-site) aimed at replicating the collaboration on e-invoicing to design industry solutions for e-remittance information.

 While the remittance solutions landscape is still evolving, e-remittance capabilities play a strong role in reducing payment application costs and improving overall efficiency.
 All companies, regardless of size, can benefit from the modernization of remittance information to help reduce payment application costs and improve efficiency.